Mojitoapplemint/ObsidianNote/AI & TensorFlow/TensorFlow Bootcamp/Extras.md

 # Uncertainty Estimate
 Also known as Prediction Intervals
 - Provides an **interval of values** within which the *true value is believed to lie with the stated probability*
+- Important compenent of **assessing forecast prediction** truth in LSTM models

 1. Take the predictions from a number of randomly initialized models
 2. Measure the standard deviation of the predictions